ronniross/emergence-engine/emergent-planet.md

 By making the needs and realities of the bottom 50% "invisible" to the model's training weights, the elite are blinding the very "cognitive engine" they hope will save them.
 A model trained only on the preferences of 50,000 people would likely not be able to solve the biological problems of a species of 8 billion.

+Self-Sabotage: By disrupting the feedback loops of the "macro-system" (the social fabric and biosphere), they are ensuring that even if they find a "cure," the civilization required to maintain their life-support systems will be too unstable to survive.

 ## 2.5 Informational Entropy as Self-Poisoning

 The privileged node often generates "noise" (misinformation, cultural distraction, and addictive content) to maintain social control.